yv989c/BlazarTech.QueryableValues/README.md

 ---

 ## Background 📚
-When [Entity Framework Core] is set up to use the [SQL Server database provider], and it detects the use of variables in a query, in *most cases* it provides their values as parameters to an internal [SqlCommand] object that will end up executing the translated SQL statement.
+When [Entity Framework Core] is set up to use the [SQL Server Database Provider], and it detects the use of variables in a query, in *most cases* it provides their values as parameters to an internal [SqlCommand] object that will end up executing the translated SQL statement.
 This is done efficiently by using the [sp_executesql] stored procedure behind the scenes, so if the same SQL statement is executed a second time, our SQL Server instance will likely have a computed execution plan in its cache, therefore, saving time and system resources.

 ## The Problem 🤔
 We have been in the situation where we need to build a query that must return one or more items based on a sequence of values.
 The common pattern to do this makes use of the [Contains][ContainsEnumerable] LINQ extension method on the [IEnumerable\<T\>] interface, and then we pass the property of the entity that must match any of the values in the sequence.
 This way we can retrieve multiple items with a single roundtrip to the database, as shown in the following example: